-After countless hours of review, comparison and trials of a wide range of hair blowers, the Best Hair Dryer in 2021 is the Devacurl DevaDryer hair dryer.
-This is because it is suitable for all hair types, has an effective heat range, compact size and strikes a balance between price and performance.
+After countless hours of review, comparison and testing of a wide range of blow dryers, the Best Hair Dryer in 2021 is the Devacurl DevaDryer hair dryer.
+This is because it is suitable for drying all hair types, has an effective heat range, compact size and strikes a balance between price and performance.

 The best hair dryer will help you achieve frizz-free locks in record time.
 That means a high wind speed and generous temperature range.
 To find the best, we consulted three stylists, then measured and tested the 14 most popular dryers ourselves.
 In the end, we found four top picks that achieve the best results on the most hair types.